gwpy/gwpy/docs/table/io.rst

 Built-in file formats
 *********************

-GWpy extends the Astropy functionality with readers for the following file
+PDpy extends the Astropy functionality with readers for the following file
 formats:

-- :ref:`gwpy-table-io-ligolw`
+- :ref:`pdpy-table-io-ligolw`
-- :ref:`gwpy-table-io-ascii-cwb`
+- :ref:`pdpy-table-io-ascii-cwb`
-- :ref:`gwpy-table-io-root`
+- :ref:`pdpy-table-io-root`
-- :ref:`gwpy-table-io-pycbc_live`
+- :ref:`pdpy-table-io-pycbc_live`
-- :ref:`gwpy-table-io-gstlal`
+- :ref:`pdpy-table-io-gstlal`
-- :ref:`gwpy-table-io-gwf`
+- :ref:`pdpy-table-io-gwf`

 Each of the sub-sections below outlines how to read and write in these file formats, include the custom keyword arguments to pass to